-Our capital expenditures amounted to \$41.9 million and \$39.6 million during the fiscal years ended December 29, 2019 and December 30, 2018, respectively, primarily consisting of expenditures related to the expansion of our solar cell manufacturing capacity.
+Our capital expenditures amounted to \$39.6 million during the fiscal year ended December 30, 2018, primarily consisting of expenditures related to the expansion of our solar cell manufacturing capacity.
 Our manufacturing and assembly activities have required and will continue to require significant investment of capital and substantial engineering expenditures.
-In addition, as of December 29, 2019, we expect total capital investments of approximately \$75.0 million in fiscal year 2020, \$160.0 million in fiscal year 2021 and \$150.0 million in fiscal year 2022, focused on increasing our manufacturing capacity for our highest efficiency Maxeon 5 and 6 product platform and our new Performance Line (through an investment in our Huansheng joint venture), improving our current and next generation solar cell manufacturing technology, and advancing other projects.
-Our capital investments, which are subject to obtaining necessary board and regulatory approvals and lender consents, are expected to be funded with cash from operations or other available sources of liquidity.
+In addition, as of September 29, 2019, we expect capital expenditures of approximately \$203.2 million upon separation through fiscal year 2020.